Murtajapur

-Murtijapur is a Municipal council and one of the taluka of district of Akola of the Amravati division of the Vidarbha region of Maharashtra.
+Murtizapur is a Municipal council and one of the taluka of district of Akola of the Amravati division of the Vidarbha region of Maharashtra.

 Geography

-Murtijapur is located at an average elevation of 308 metres (1210 feet).
+Murtizapur is located at an average elevation of 308 metres (1210 feet).

 It is an important railway junction station in Akola district.
 It is under the Bhusawal-Badnera Section of Bhusawal Division of Central Railway.

-Two out of three narrow gauge branch lines in the Bhusawal railway division of central railway viz Murtijapur - Achalpur and Murtijapur - Yavatmal operate here.
-It is one of the important city on National Highway 6.
-It is also an important junction on central railway.
-It is famous for Shri Sant Gadge Baba City.
+Two out of three narrow gauge branch lines in the Bhusawal railway division of central railway viz Murtizapur- Achalpur and Murtizapur- Yavatmal operate here.
+It is located along National Highway 6.
+It is also an junction on central railway.

 Demographics

-As of 2011 India census, Murtijapur had a population of 40,295.
+As of 2011 India census, Murtizapur had a population of 40,295.
 The population as of 2024 is around 55,000.
 Males constitute 51% of the population and females 49%.
-Murtijapur has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 72%.
-In Murtijapur, 13% of the population is under 6 years of age.
+Murtizapur has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 72%.
+In Murtizapur, 13% of the population is under 6 years of age.